 These are just a few wonderful destinations you can add to your Lisbon itinerary, all accessible within an hour and a half of the capital.

 Portugal’s cities and most towns are well connected by good train and bus services.
 Many of the day trips from Lisbon mentioned here are accessible by public transport – mostly by local bus services or Lisbon Metro.

 If you need to travel further, Rede Express is the main coach service.
-Trains are also a great way to see Portugal and connect all of the major cities and most regions.
+Trains are also a great way to see Portugal and connect all major cities and regions.
+There are plenty of great day trips from Lisbon by train.
 See the Comboios De Portugal site for timetables and prices.

 Car Rental in Portugal

 Driving in Portugal is easy.
-The entire country is well connected by a good highway system, and even the secondary roads are usually in good condition so driving is relatively stress-free.
+A good highway system connects the entire country; even the secondary roads are usually in good condition, so driving is relatively stress-free.
 Two-day car hire from Lisbon starts for as little as €50 for a small–midsize 4-door car which is perfect for getting around some of the smaller towns. (rates will be higher in the peak months of July and August)

 Search the Best Car Rental Rates from Lisbon Here with free cancellation and no hidden fees.